ZainUlAbideen113/OS_Project_Enhanced-Embedded-OS-Simulation/README.md

 Enhanced Embedded OS Simulation

 Description

-This project is an enhanced embedded operating system simulation that monitors real-time system parameters such as CPU usage, memory usage, battery status, network activity, and top processes using Python.
+This project is an enhanced embedded operating system simulation that uses Python to monitor real-time system parameters such as CPU usage, memory usage, battery status, network activity, and top processes.
 It features a Tkinter-based graphical user interface (GUI) for real-time visualization and logging.

 Features
 - Real-time CPU monitoring